 |EARLY LIFE & EDUCATION|

-Rashaad was born in Detroit, Michigan into a family of gifted singers, musicians, and ministers.
+Rashaad was born in Detroit, Michigan into a family of singers, musicians, and ministers.
 He sang his first solo at age six and his first professional recording ("I Love The Lord") at age twelve.
 Rashaad attended Perkins Middle School before graduating from John R. Buchtel High School in Akron, Ohio, where he regularly performed in the school talent shows as well as directing his high school's legendary gospel choir (The Buchtel Gospel Choir later known as the Ben Drone Chorale "BDC").